yashjoshi76/indie-gho/README.md

-DOTI is an acronym for 'Day of the Indie'.
+IndiGho is an acronym for 'Indie Ghoul'.

 It exists as a genre specific music recommednation web app built using React Js and css for styling.

-WIP: Spotify API integration

 To run on local server:

 Clone the repo
--> cd doti-day-of-the-indie
+-> cd indie-gho/client
 -> npm i
 -> npm start